bcc-code/bccm-player/CONTRIBUTING.md

 The docs has a page about architecture details to help you understand the codebase.

 Before starting on a bigger change it might be a good idea to create an issue about your ideas so that we can help you out and become aligned.

+See "Contributing" in [the docs](https://bcc-code.github.io/bccm-player/) for details and guides to get started.